 —Detroit Mayor Mike Duggan

-—Karen Washington, Chairperson of the Board of We Care about Van Dyke/7 Mile, neighborhood organization
+—Karen Washington, Board Chair, We Care about Van Dyke/7 Mile

 - Due to budget cuts, Detroit has had to close nearly all of its recreation centers, leaving its children with few options after school